SwampThingPaul/AnalystHelper/README.md

 [![DOI](https://zenodo.org/badge/179672539.svg)](https://zenodo.org/badge/latestdoi/179672539)

 A package of functions that I have accumulated through the years and have kept as `CommonlyUsedFunctions.R` on my hard drive and would use `source()` to utilize these functions.
+Finally upgraded to building my `CommonlyUsedFunctions.R` into a functional package.

 Using `library(roxygen2)` and R-studio "R-package Project" I constructed this package to be shareable amongst collaborators and generally be helpful in day-to-day analyses.
 Most of these functions are highly specific and constructed in my mind knowing what I knew at the time.
-Most functions presumably could be optimized.
+Most functions presumably could be optimized, make no sense to others or are redundant with other packages.

 ***Please excuse any grammatical/text errors***